eNMS-automation/eNMS/docs/automation/services.rst

 Workflow
 ********

-This section contains the parameters that only apply when the service runs inside a workflow.
+This section contains the parameters that apply **when the service runs inside a workflow only**.

 - ``Skip this Service Regardless`` Always skip the service
 - ``Skip Service If Python Query evaluates to True`` This fields expect a python code that will evaluates to either ``True`` or ``False``.
 The service will be skipped or not depending the result.
 - ``Maximum number of runs`` (default: ``1``) Number of time a service is allowed to run in a workflow (de
-- ``Waiting time (in seconds)`` Number of seconds to wait when the service is done running.
+- ``Waiting time (in seconds)`` (default: ``0``) Number of seconds to wait after the service is done running.

 Devices
 *******

-Most services run on "device targets".
+Most services are designed to run on devices from the inventory.
 There are three properties for selecting devices.
 The list of targets will be the union of all devices coming from these properties.

 - ``Devices`` Direct selection by device names
-- ``Pools`` Direct selection by choosing pools.
+- ``Pools`` Direct selection from pools.
 The set of all devices from all selected pools will be used.
 - ``Device query`` and ``Query Property Type`` Programmatic selection with a python query

   - ``Device query`` Query that must return an **iterable** (e.g python list) of **strings (either IP addresses or names)**.
   - ``Query Property Type`` Indicates whether the iterable contains IP addresses of names, for eNMS to convert the list to actual devices from the inventory.

+By default, services run on devices **sequentially**.
+You can active multiprocessing to run on devices **in parallel** instead.

 - ``Multiprocessing`` Run the service on all devices in parallel.
 - ``Maximum Number of Processes``